microsoft/accessibility-insights-web/README.md

 -   Look for the ![Dev Logo](./src/icons/brand/gray/brand-gray-16px.png) extension icon to the right of the address bar

+### 5. Commands to run before check in

+-   Run the below command to build, test, check if files have copyright header, check file format styling & tslint issues
+    ```bash
+    npm run precheckin
+    ```
+-   If the above command failed for formatting issues, run the below command to format all files
+    ```bash
+    npm run format
+    ```

 ## More Information

 [Developer Workflow](./docs/workflow.md)